Protocol Integrity Audits for Funds & Boards

 Includes:

-expanded scenario coverage + “what changes conviction” thresholds
+• expanded scenario coverage

 Inspect our math

-De-identified examples on Zenodo and accompanying GitHub repos.
-Outputs are delivered in research-grade formats (LaTeX/PDF) suitable for citation and review—not marketing decks.
-Zenodo shows the artifact format.
-Stage-0 opens a case-specific audit trail for your program.
+Public, versioned artifacts—reviewable by peers.
+See de-identified examples on Zenodo and accompanying GitHub repositories.
+Outputs are delivered in research-grade formats (LaTeX/PDF), suitable for review, forwarding, and audit trails—not marketing decks.